legendarycode3/mastering-javaScript-course/README.md

 Rather we can actually also use it “try / catch” with “synchronous code(or normal code)”.
 So therefore , we can use “try / catch” to catch errors in normal code as well. </br>

 NOTE: We can Create error several ways, some include: </br>
-i.“throw” will manually create an error (most often when we are using 	“try / catch” error handler) </br>
+i.) “throw” will manually create an error (most often when we are using “try / catch” error handler) </br>
+when it a synchronous code most often.  </br>